 Q: How is program effectiveness determined?

-A: The Program Effectiveness Data link (to the left) reports the pass rate for the credentialing exam (ARRT), job placement and program retention.
+A: The Program Effectiveness Data link reports the pass rate for the credentialing exam (ARRT), job placement and program retention.

 Q: Is there a waitlist for the Radiologic Technology Program?